branch14/ghost_reader/README.md

   - 'protocol' is either 'http' or 'https'
   - 'uri' is the complete uri with the folling keys, which will be
     replaced: :protocol, :host, :api_key

+### For Live

+In a live system you typically don't want to depend on another system, so we'll just go with a static export of translations.

+    # specify where to get the static file from
+    echo 'static: https://<ghostservice>/system/static/<apikey>.yml' >> config/ghost_reader.yml

+    # in a cron job do this
+    rake ghost_reader:poll

+The rake task will rewrite config/locales/ghost_reader.yml if it changed and touch tmp/restart.txt to make passenger restart the application.

+It's a good idea to delete all other translations files on this system.

 ## TODO